^

 19 May 2024, 10:00

-A team of researchers led by Dr. Hirotsugu Oda from the CECAD Cluster of Excellence for Aging Research at the University of Cologne has discovered the role that a specific protein complex plays in some forms of immune dysregulation.
-This result may lead to the development of new therapeutic approaches aimed at reducing autoinflation and “restoring” the immune system of patients suffering from genetic dysfunction of this protein complex.
+A team of researchers led by Dr. Hirotsugu Oda from the CECAD Cluster of Excellence for Aging Research at the University of Cologne has discovered the role that a certain protein complex plays in some forms of immune dysregulation.
+This result may lead to the development of new therapeutic approaches aimed at reducing autoinflation and “restoring” the immune system of patients suffering from a genetic dysfunction of this protein complex.

 SHARPIN deficiency in humans causes autoinflammation and liver glycogenosis.
 Source: Nature Immunology (2024).
 DOI: 10.1038/s41590-024-01817-w

-Since the patient began receiving anti-TNF therapy, he has been symptom-free for almost seven years.
-“As a clinician and scientist, I am pleased to have the opportunity to positively impact one patient's life through our research,” Oda concluded.
+Since the patient began receiving anti-TNF therapy, he has been symptom-free for nearly seven years.
+“As a clinician and scientist, I am pleased to have the opportunity to positively impact one patient’s life through our research,” Oda concluded.

 You are reporting a typo in the following text: